andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatypes.md

 - [ ] 7 Explain Set in your own words.
 	- [ ] What are the main characteristics of a Set in Python?
 	- [ ] How does a Set differ from a List or Tuple?
-	- [ ] Can you store duplicate values in a Set?
+	- [ ] What values can you store in s set and what is special about this?

 - [ ] 8 Explain Dictionary in your own words.
-	- [ ] What is the structure of a Dictionary in Python?
 	- [ ] How can you access values in a Dictionary?
 	- [ ] What datatypes can you use a Dictionary key?
+	- [ ] What datatypes can you use a Dictionary value?

 - [ ] 9 Explain None in your own words.
-	- [ ] What does `None` represent in Python?
 	- [ ] Give examples where you will get or use a None value.

 - [ ] 10 Explain Complex in your own words.
-	- [ ] What is a Complex number in Python?
+	- [ ] What is a Complex number in Mathematics and Python?
 	- [ ] How can you get the real and imaginary part individually?

 - [ ] 11 Explain Range in your own words.
-	- [ ] How does a Range differ from a List?
+	- [ ] How does a Range differ from other types like a List?

 - [ ] 12 Explain Generator in your own words.
-	- [ ] How does a Generator differ from a List?
+	- [ ] How does a Generator differ from other types like a List?